mvollmer/seamless-cockpit/README.md

  - switch to the new tab and watch the Cockpit UI for `MASTER` appear without having to log in again.

- - log out of Cockpit and it the "Log In Again" link to seamlessly log in again.
+ - log out of Cockpit and it the "Login Again" link to seamlessly log in again.

 Here is a recording of what should happen: https://youtu.be/FSSiL_oHWi0

-# Detailed description
+### Detailed description

 coming up...